Population vs Sample

 What is Population in Statistics?

-A population in statistics is the total collection of people, objects, or data to be analysed, or about which you will reach conclusions.
-In rare cases, researchers collect data from an entire population, such as in a national census or small, easily accessible groups.
+A population in statistics consists of all people, objects, or data analyzed or studied to draw conclusions.
+Sometimes, researchers collect data from an entire population, as in a national census or small, accessible groups.

-- Complete Group: A population is all elements that meet a set of criteria established by the study.
-If you are researching college students’ stress levels in the US, then your population is all college students in the US.
+• Complete Group: A population is all the elements that meet a set of criteria established by the study.
+For example, if you research college students’ stress levels in the US, then your population includes all college students in the US.

-- Not limited to people: A population can comprise people, animals, products, events, or even observations – anything on which you are conducting a study.
+• Not limited to people: A population can include people, animals, products, events, or any observations under study.

 Become a Data Science Expert with Industry-Focused Training